MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P13-Integrating-CoreData/content.md

 >1.
 Updated ListNotesViewController's `viewDidLoad()` to grab all the notes from CoreData.
 >2.
 Added a `didSet` property listener on the `notes` property so that it reloads the table view every time the property is updated
 >3.
 Updated ListNotesViewController's `tableView(tableView:commitEditingStyle:forRowAtIndexPath:)` method to delete the notes from CoreData when they're deleted from the table view.
 >4.
-Updated DisplayNoteViewController's `prepareForSegue(_:sender:)` method to save or update the notes in CoreData, depending on what the user does.
+Updated DisplayNoteViewController's `prepare(for:sender:)` method to save or update the notes in CoreData, depending on what the user does.
 Also it now updates the `notes` property in the ListNotesViewController to make sure it's fully up to date.
 >5.
 Run and tested your fully functioning app!